great-expectations/great_expectations/docs/terms/validator.md

 ### Relationship to other objects

-Validators are responsible for running an Expectation Suite against a Batch Request.
-Checkpoints, in particular, use them for this purpose.
-However, you can also use your Data Context to get a Validator to use outside a Checkpoint.
+Validators are responsible for running an Expectation Suite against a <TechnicalTag relative="../" tag="batch_request" text="Batch Request" />.  <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" />, in particular, use them for this purpose.
+However, you can also use your <TechnicalTag relative="../" tag="data_context" text="Data Context" /> to get a Validator to use outside a Checkpoint.

 ## Use cases

 <ConnectHeader/>

-When connecting to Data, it is often useful to verify that you have configured your Datasource correctly.
+When connecting to Data, it is often useful to verify that you have configured your <TechnicalTag relative="../" tag="datasource" text="Datasource" /> correctly.
 To verify a new Datasource, you can load data from it into a Validator using a Batch Request.
 There are examples of this workflow at the end of most of [our guides on how to connect to specific source data systems](../guides/connecting_to_your_data/index.md#database).

 <CreateHeader/>